gawecoti/R-scripts/README.md

 R Scripts
 =========

-Some code written in R for the Computing for Data Analysis course on Coursera:
+Some code written in R for the Computing in Data Analysis course on Coursera:

 A2 - Analyzing nitrate and sulfate data